benjymous/annotations/sandman/sandman.72.md

 - #### Panel 3

   The girl with the balloon is Shivering Jemmy of the Shallow Brigade, whom DC's "Lords of Chaos" sent to bargain with Dream for Hell in "The Season of Mists".
-She was last seen at the end of that story.
-(27: 21.5) Chaos's opponents, "The Lords of Order", also sent a representative; from the caption, he was meant to appear here, although Zulli did not draw him.
+She was last seen at the end of that story. ([27: 21.5](sandman.27.md#page-4-5)) Chaos's opponents, "The Lords of Order", also sent a representative; from the caption, he was meant to appear here, although Zulli did not draw him.

 - #### Panel 4

-  This is Faramond, who gave up being a Babylonian deity in favor of being a travel agent.
-He was last seen in "Brief Lives" part 6.
-(46:8.6)
+  This is Pharamond, who gave up being a Babylonian deity in favor of being a travel agent.
+He was last seen in ["Brief Lives" part 6.
+(46:8.6)](sandman.46.md#page-8)

 - #### Panel 5